Iguanacolossus/Capstone3-TBA/README.md

 ## Finding the Appropriate Thresholds
 It is very important that the model identifies the true seizure events for obvious reasons but if a user of the product keeps getting bugged by false positives they may turn the device off.
 To find this balance of outcomes I will find a threshold that will produce the most benefit in the application of the model. <br>

 Below is a profit curve that takes into consideration the cost of each outcome of the model.
-I chose the cost structure below but I have a function in the source code for this project that can take in input values for the cost of each outcome or the models.<br>
+I estimated the cost structure below but I have a function in the source code for this project that can take in input values for the cost of each outcome of the models and make predictions based on those costs.<br>
 - cost of a false positive :  -5
 - cost of a true positive :   100 - 5 = 95